Guaranteed Reachability on Riemannian Manifolds for Unknown Nonlinear Systems

-Our approach relies on the interpretation of the unknown nonlinear control system as an \textit{ordinary differential inclusion} \citep{aubin2012differential, bressan2007introduction, smirnov2002introduction} (ODI) whose right-hand side is equal to the set of velocities the control system can achieve from any initial state on a Riemannian manifold.
+Our approach relies on the interpretation of the unknown nonlinear control system as an \textit{ordinary differential inclusion} \citep{aubin2012differential, smirnov2002introduction} (ODI) whose right-hand side is equal to the set of velocities the control system can achieve from any initial state on a Riemannian manifold.
 For an unknown system, exact velocities cannot be calculated from almost any state on a manifold, but we can determine a family of achievable velocity sets from any state using the local dynamics and Riemannian Lipschitz \citep{canary2006fundamentals} bounds on the growth rate of said dynamics.
 The intersection of all such sets forms the \textit{guaranteed velocity set} (GVS).
 We underapproximate the GVS with a set characterized by a ball whose simple geometric properties allow for feasible real-time calculation.

 Previous reachability research under uncertainties requires significantly more information to implement than the method presented in this paper.
 Examples include computing reachable sets for dynamics with bounded disturbances \citep{ding2011reachability,rakovic2006reachability} or parametric uncertainties \citep{mohan2016convex,althoff2008reachability}.
 More classical approaches of adaptive and robust control have applied similar methods without calculating reachable sets to achieve control objectives for uncertain systems on manifolds \citep{wingo2020adaptively,calinon2020gaussians}, however, such methods assume more information regarding the system dynamics and lack certifiably achievable guarantees from reachability analysis.
 Previous work focusing on reachability analysis on manifolds \citep{sussmann1987reachability,ayala2017continuity} also assumes complete or partial knowledge of the system dynamics.
 In contrast, our method requires no significant knowledge in the sense of a nominal model of the true dynamics of the unknown nonlinear control-affine system.
 Recent examples of data-driven framework implement neural network-based models to approximate reachable sets \citep{thapliyal2023approximating} and Monte Carlo methods to produce probabilistic reachable sets \citep{devonport2020data} but produce overapproximations and avoid producing any results in non-Euclidean space.